secwisf/JANUS/README.md

   You can also download a docker image containing our tool and environment from <a href="https://janus-bucket.s3.us-east-2.amazonaws.com/JANUS-image.tar.gz">this link</a>.
   The size of the image is 5.5GB.
 # Usage
-1. Put the contract to be analyzed in JANUS/contracts/
+1. Put the contract to be analyzed into `JANUS/contracts/`

 2. Then run